sndie3/ticktomato/README.md

 ---

 ## 🗄️ Database
-- **SQLite** is used for local storage of users, quiz scores, and user history.
+- **Supabase** is used for cloud storage of users, quiz scores, and user history.

 ---